Lawrence County Vehicle Impound Guide

 Act Immediately

 Storage fees start accruing the moment your vehicle is towed.
-Every day that passes costs you more money.
-Start the retrieval process as soon as possible after your release from jail.
+Every day your vehicle remains in impound increases the total cost.

 After 30 Days